PaulKinlan/ntp/README.md

 ## Features

-- Shows the current time
-- Shows a beautiful background image from Unsplash
-- Allows you to customize the background image by providing a URL to an image.
+- Configure the URL to open when a new tab is created

 ## Install